buildingsmart-community/ifcJSON/Documentation/README.md

 A header is included in the IFCJSON file and is a direct translation of the header section in a SPF file.

 ### 2.5 Identifiers
 An object is identified by its GlobalID, which is a UUID according to https://tools.ietf.org/html/rfc4122.
-The GlobalId property is to be added only to those elements that are descendent of the IfcRoot Class, as is the case in the IFC EXPRESS schema.
+The GlobalId property is to be added only to those elements that are descendent of the IfcRoot Type, as is the case in the IFC EXPRESS schema.
 Literals and geometric items and list hence do not need a GlobalId.

 ~~~
 "GlobalId": "028c968f-687d-484e-9c0a-5048a923b8c4"